b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 	2.3) based on the data from point 2.2 calculate the probability of L-Statistic being greater than `LStatisticEx2` =
 	 `jl round(LStatisticEx2, digits=2)`.
-	Compare the probability with the probability obtained for the F-Statistics (presented in the code snippets above)
+	Compare the probability with the probability obtained for the F-Statistic (presented in the code snippets above)

 3) using,